Neil Diamond: 1970s

 He performed at Woburn Abbey on July 2, 1977, to an audience of 55,000 British fans.
 The concert and interviews were taped by film director William Friedkin, who used six cameras to capture the performance.

-In 1977, Diamond released I'm Glad You're Here with Me Tonight, including "You Don't Bring Me Flowers", for which he composed the music and on the writing of whose lyrics he collaborated with Alan Bergman and Marilyn Bergman.
-Barbra Streisand covered the song on her album Songbird, and later, a Diamond-Streisand duet was recorded, spurred by the success of radio mash-ups.
+In 1977, Diamond released I'm Glad You're Here with Me Tonight, including "You Don't Bring Me Flowers", for which he wrote the music and collaborated on the lyric with Alan Bergman and Marilyn Bergman.
+Barbra Streisand recorded the song on her album Songbird, and later, a Diamond and Streisand recorded a duet, spurred by the success of radio mash-ups.
 That version hit No. 1 in 1978, his third song to top the Hot 100.
 They appeared unannounced at the 1980 Grammy awards ceremony, where they performed the song to a surprised and rapturous audience.

-His last 1970s album was September Morn, which included a new version of "I'm a Believer".
-It and "Red Red Wine" are his best-known original songs made more famous by other artists.
-In February 1979, the uptempo "Forever in Blue Jeans", co-written and jointly composed with his guitarist, Richard Bennett, was released as a single from You Don't Bring Me Flowers, Diamond's album from the previous year.

 In 1979, Diamond collapsed on stage in San Francisco and was taken to the hospital, where he endured a 12-hour operation to remove what turned out to be a tumor on his spine.
 He said he had been losing feeling in his right leg "for a number of years but ignored it".
 When he collapsed, he had no strength in either leg.
-He underwent a long rehabilitation process just before starting principal photography on his film The Jazz Singer (1980).
-He was so convinced he was going to die that he wrote farewell letters to his friends.
+During the lengthy rehabilitation process before starting principal photography on The Jazz Singer (1980), he was so convinced he would die that he wrote farewell letters to friends.